FalcoG/penguin-bomberman/README.md

 ## Development info
 ### Architecture
-The client is made up of React with PIXI.js and the server is made with websockets, running on Deno.
+The client is made up of React and the canvas is rendered with melonJS.
+The server is powered by websockets.

+Both the client and server are running on Deno.

 Deno has been chosen for its simplicity in very little configuration for modern code.

-This however has caused quite an odd situation where the client compilation runs on node and the server on Deno.
-This mismatch will have to be fixed by introducing Deno to the client code as well.
+Shared code is put into the client 'package' because the server can access files from anywhere but the web framework can't.

+### Writing code

+It is advised to open the client and server as a separate project in your IDE rather than opening the repository root.

+To run deno tasks, go either into the client or server and run "deno task" to see the available commands.